-His methodological approach to intermittent fasting has helped so many achieve their fitness goals that he can easily be considered the expert in the realm of intermittent fasting and muscle gain.
+His methodical approach to intermittent fasting has helped so many achieve their fitness goals that he can easily be considered the expert in the realm of intermittent fasting and muscle gain.

 Berkhan offers various types of fasting schedules so that people can choose which one works best with their lifestyle.
 Personally, I chose his recommended 12pm-8pm eating window followed by a 16-hour fasting period.
 So far I’ve found this schedule fantastic for a few reasons.

-For one, I don’t have to worry about making breakfast as soon as I wake up which to me was becoming a hassle.
-This goes for late night eating, I know that my eating window stops after 8pm which is convenient in that I know exactly when to eat and when not to.
+For one, I don’t have to worry about making breakfast as soon as I wake up which, for me, was becoming a huge hassle.
+Similarly, I know that my eating window stops after 8pm, which is convenient in that I know exactly when to eat and when not to.

 One important note that Berkhan stresses is that if you are going to be lifting heavy weights or training hard, make sure to ingest either a scoop of protein powder or a scoop of branched chain amino acids (BCAAs) 5-10 minutes before your workout.
 Doing this sidesteps the increased protein breakdown of fasted training while still reaping the benefits of the increased anabolic response as seen in this study.

-Another important factor to remember is to make sure you are eating lots during your 8 hour eating window.
-Starving yourself combined with fasting while exercising regularly is sure fired way for exhaustion and nutrient depletion.
+Another important factor to remember is to make sure you are eating enough during your eight hour eating window.
+Starving yourself while also fasting and exercising is a surefire way to achieve exhaustion and nutrient depletion.

-Here is how my schedule looks on a heavy workout day (taking into account my goal is to be building muscle):
+Here is how my schedule looks on a heavy workout day (taking into account that my goal is muscle growth):

 7:30-8:00 am: Wake up and ingest 10 grams of BCAAs.